SyncfusionExamples/blazor-authentication/README.md

 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

-## Blog reference

-The detailed information about this is available in the blog, [Easy Steps to Create a Blazor Server-Side App with Authentication](https://www.syncfusion.com/blogs/post/easy-steps-create-a-blazor-server-side-app-with-authentication.aspx)